rhthsa/eap-migration/demo/README.md

 1. Clone this repository to you local machine.
 2. Switch to the `weblogic` branch.
-3. Run MTA to analyze the application and generate a report.
+3. Run MTA to analyze the demo application and generate a report.
     * For **CLI**, `./mta-cli --sourceMode --input /path/to/eap-migration/demo/project/monolith --output /path/for/report --target eap7 --source weblogic`
     * For **Visual Studio Code**, Use the MTA plugin to create a MTA Configuration and run it.
     * For **CodeReady Studio**, a Run Configuration needs to be created.
 Check this [guide](https://access.redhat.com/documentation/en-us/migration_toolkit_for_applications/5.1/html/ide_plugin_guide/index) for how to do it.